Board of Prayer

 “What I hate the most is when celebrity pastors tell you to turn around and share your guts with people you don’t even know!” cracked one pastor named Tom.
 “It’s as if talking in a small group for a few minutes will make it different than it really is – hundreds of us flocking to a successful church to find out how it’s done, how to do a few tricks and get everyone to our church.”

 “Oh, I don’t know, he might be going somewhere with this that will really make a difference in our lives and in our churches,” said Pastor Brian.
-“Maybe after our gripe session we will pray for another or brainstorm together for some solutions.
+“Maybe after our gripe session we will pray for one another or brainstorm together for some solutions.
 Let’s give it a chance.”

 “Okay, then,” interjected Pastor Mark, “Who will go first, what bothers you the most about being a pastor?”